Veteran Performer Pulls Out of Upcoming South American Tour Citing ‘Extreme Exhaustion’

 Morrissey has cancelled 22 shows this year alone, citing extreme exhaustion, including all November South American dates from Buenos Aires to Bogota.

-- Earlier this week promoters in Mexico announced cancellations of October 31 and November 4 shows, citing Morrissey's `extreme exhaustion`, while he has yet to officially explain the cancellations.
+- Earlier this week promoters in Mexico announced cancellations of October 31 and November 4 shows, citing the artist's `extreme exhaustion` while Morrissey has yet to officially explain the cancellations.

-- Movistar Arena, Buenos Aires, confirmed Morrissey's November 8 show will not take place due to `extreme exhaustion`, while his Greece and US dates remain scheduled, and Metro representatives did not comment.
+- Movistar Arena, Buenos Aires confirmed Morrissey's November 8 show will not happen due to `extreme exhaustion`, but his Greece and US dates remain scheduled, Metro representatives said.

-- Many fans reacted with fury and frustration, demanding refunds and travel expenses while vowing never to buy tickets again after repeated cancellations.
+- Many fans reacted with fury and frustration, demanding refunds and vowing never to buy tickets again after repeated cancellations.

 Morrissey has quietly cancelled this month's South American tour